Hi, I’m Ninna Makrinov and my preferred pronouns are she/her. I’m a psychologist. And, yes I am fat. I am The Fat Psychologist.

 About me

 I am an organisational health psychologist with a passion for wellbeing, diversity and inclusion.
 I believe that the best approach to happiness for all is to create environments where people can thrive.
 My professional perspectives are informed by my personal experiences as a migrant, solo mum and fat person.
-Read my blog above to learn more about me.
+Read my blog or find me on LinkedIn learn more about me.

 Education